This article is part of a larger series on Payroll Services.

 Rippling offers custom quotes, which are flat-rate and per-employee but vary by organization size, features, types of insurance you want, and more.
 Therefore, you must call for a customized quote.
 However, its tools are grouped into modules with their own prices.

 - Integrations: Here, too, Rippling takes the lead as the best TriNet competitor for companies that use a lot of software.
-Rippling has the ability to integrate with over 500 different apps, and its interface is designed for employees to easily access programs on their Rippling dashboard.
+It can integrate with over 500 different apps—more than any other PEO on our list—and its interface is designed for employees to easily access programs on their Rippling dashboard.
 This, too, is unique among those on our list.

 - HR support: Rippling claims quick onboarding of employees, generating the offer letter and handbook, running background checks, adding them to payroll and benefits, assigning them to training, and setting up their apps.
-TriNet and others offer onboarding tools, including e-signature of documents but Rippling alone has software onboarding.
+TriNet and others offer onboarding tools, including e-signature of documents, but Rippling alone has software and hardware onboarding.

 - Learning management: Rippling offers an excellent learning management system.
 You can select any of its 1,000+ ready-made online courses or upload your own.
 Courses are easy to access on tablets, can include built-in quizzes, and generate certificates for compliance.
 TriNet, by comparison, offers about half as many courses.